 The mic stand you get is going to depend on whether you want to stand or sit to voice, and whether you’ll have a desk/shelf in the booth with you.
 But most shops have plenty of options available.
 Cheaper stands tend to have joints that aren’t as hardwearing, but if you’re going to set the stand up and leave it up that’s not a major factor.

 Your pop screen needs to be a bigger circumference one as you’ll be closer to the mic than singers would be.
-Again plenty of options on the market, but I think Pop Audio make some of the best.
-I’d just avoid the foam filter version as I don’t think it’s good for VO.
+Again plenty of options on the market, I’d just avoid the foam filter version as I don’t think it’s good for VO.

 Headphones need to be closed back to help prevent sound leakage getting into the mic.
 They need to be comfortable if you’re going to wear them for a long time.
 Be aware that studio headphones do a different job to your commuting/hifi headphones.
 So although you can use your regular headphones at a pinch, you won’t get the best results from them.